jlinoff/pam/PROPOSAL.md

 ---

+## `make test PORT=8088` never worked

+The Makefile threaded `$(PORT)` through the server and the kill command, and documented `make test PORT=8088` as an example.
+The tests hardcoded `http://localhost:8081/` in twenty-nine places.
+So a non-default port started a server the tests never spoke to, and they either failed against nothing or silently tested whatever happened to be on 8081.

+`tests/test_unit.py` already read `PORT` from the environment correctly.
+The pattern existed; the other two files had not followed it.

+Now `test_chrome.py` and `screenshots.py` derive their URL from `PORT`, and the Makefile passes it to every process that talks to the server.
+Verified against a server on 8082: `PORT=8082` finds it, `PORT=8081` correctly reports none.

+**Concurrency was the motivation and is now possible:**

+    make test &
+    make screenshots PORT=8082

+The other shared state was `www/js/version.js`.
+Its recipe truncated with `>` and appended six times, so a browser fetching it mid-write would get a partial module and every import would fail.
+It is now written to `$@.tmp` and moved into place — `mv` within a directory is atomic on POSIX, so a reader sees the old file or the new one, never half of one.

+**CPU contention was considered and dismissed.** Both suites are dominated by waiting rather than computing — 120ms inter-request delays, `SETTLE` pauses, page loads, Selenium round trips.
+Two headless browsers on a 16-thread machine will not contend enough to matter.
+The one theoretical risk is a capture-timing poll expiring under load, and `wait_for_modal()` has a five-second budget against transitions that take about 300ms.

 ## Two sets of defaults, drifting since v2.3.0

 The e2e generator test failed with `reed/mini/ties/rover` — four words, and